 In early stages of the disease, when signs first appear, a drench of 200–300 mL of propylene glycol or glycerol can be used as an energy source for the dam to prevent so much body fat from being metabolized.
 However, the administration of glucose (5% dextrose or 50–120 mL of 23% calcium borogluconate solution into a liter of 5% dextrose IV) is the treatment of choice.

-Prevention should be aimed at maintaining a proper body condition score, identifying females with twins and triplets and feeding accordingly, reducing the incidence of chronic disease, shearing does in late gestation, and including niacin (1 g/day in the diet during late gestation) in the diet. (see Pregnancy Toxemia in Ewes.)
+Prevention should be aimed at maintaining a proper body condition score, identifying females with twins and triplets and feeding accordingly, reducing the incidence of chronic disease, shearing long-fibered does in late gestation, and possibly including niacin (1 g/day in the diet during late gestation) in the diet.
+Ensuring adequate winter feedstuffs while monitoring body condition changes throughout gestation will help reduce the incidence of this condition. (see Pregnancy Toxemia in Ewes.)

 Calculi result from mineral deposits in the urinary tract.
 Difficult and painful urination is evidenced by straining, slow urination, stomping of the feet, and kicking at the area of the penis.
 Blockage of the flow of urine generally is seen only in intact or castrated males.
 The blockage may rupture the urinary bladder, resulting in a condition known as waterbelly, and cause death.
 It is common when diets with high concentrations of cereal grains are fed (feedlot lambs, pet goats, etc).
 Affected animals excrete an alkaline urine that has a high phosphorus content.

-The incidence of urinary struvite calculi can be reduced by lowering phosphorus consumption to minimal levels and maintaining a calcium:phosphorus ratio >2:1.
-The use of anionic salts such as ammonium chloride (0.5% of the complete diet), dietary tetracycline, adequate vitamin A (or β-carotene) intake, and increased dietary intake of NaCl have proved beneficial.
+The incidence of urinary struvite calculi can be reduced by lowering phosphorus consumption to minimal levels and maintaining a calcium:phosphorus ratio >2:1 (with the phosphorus content <0.45% of the diet).
+The use of anionic salts such as ammonium chloride (0.5% of the complete diet), dietary tetracycline, adequate vitamin A (or β-carotene) intake, increased dietary intake of NaCl, reducing grain intake, minimizing use of pelleted cereal grains, and ensuring an adequate source of fresh, clean, palatable water free choice have proved beneficial.
 Affected animals drenched with ammonium chloride (7–14 g/day for 3–5 days) may show a good response.
-In range sheep and goats, the disease is associated with the consumption of forages having a high silica content. (see Noninfectious Diseases of the Urinary System in Large Animals.)
+In range sheep and goats, the disease is associated with consumption of forages having a high silica content. (see Noninfectious Diseases of the Urinary System in Large Animals.)